telerik/blazor-docs/knowledge-base/tooltip-in-grid.md

 ---
 title: Tooltip in Grid
-description: How to add Tooltips in Grid columns.
+description: Learn how to add Tooltips in Grid columns and explore an example that additionally shows how to load content on demand.
 page_title: Tooltip in Grid
 slug: tooltip-kb-in-grid
 position: